 Hang Son Doong

-THE world’s biggest cave, discovered as recently as 2009,to get a taste watch this great online documentary.
-A cave so big that a whole Manhattan city block – skyscrapers and all! – could fit inside of it.
+THE world’s biggest cave, discovered as recently as 2009 and made a UNESCO World Heritage site.
+To get a taste watch this great online documentary.
+A cave so big that a whole Manhattan city block (skyscrapers and all!) could fit inside of it.
 The six-day trek of Son Doong opened up in 2013, is reported to be the best place on the planet [an unconfirmed quote from a journalist from National Geographic Magazine], and numbers are restricted to just 84 tourists annually, and for the price of $3000/person.

 You can visit Phong Nha National Park on the Buffalo Run!